Solid Cache in Rails 8: When the Database Is the Right Cache

 bin/rails solid_cache:install

-The installer configures Solid Cache as the production cache store and generates a cache configuration file (by default config/cache.yml).
+The installer configures Solid Cache as the cache store in the deployed environment and generates a cache configuration file (by default config/cache.yml).

 It also creates a separate cache schema artifact depending on your schema format: